dataindataout/awesome-highschool-homeschool/README.md

 [Happy Atoms](https://happyatoms.com) - hands-on manipulative

 [Life of Fred](https://www.lifeoffred.uniquemath.com/lof-chemistry.php) - not a traditional science textbook; story-based and covers many of the main concepts

+[The Disappearing Spoon](https://samkean.com/books/the-disappearing-spoon/) - historical approach to the periodic table of elements

 ### Physics